treasure-data/digdag/digdag-docs/src/internal.md

 When a task runs, a logger (SLF4j + logback) collects its log messages and passes them to a task logger set at a thread-local storage.
 When a task starts, task logger creates a new file and writes messages to the file.
 As the file grows larger than certain limit, it uploads the file to a storage (note: there is an optimization for local execution with local file system logger: logs are directly appended to the final destionation file).
 LogServer is the SPI interface that implements this storage.

-When a client uploads a file, the client first requests a direct upload URL.
-If LogServer supports a temporary pre-signed HTTP URL to upload files, server returns the URL.
-Then, the client uploads the file to the URL directly.
-Otherwise, the client uploads the file to a digdag server, and the digdag server uploads the contents using LogServer.
+When the task logger uploads a file, it requests a digdag server to send a direct upload URL first.
+If LogServer supports a temporary pre-signed HTTP URL to upload a file, the server returns a pre-signed URL.
+Then, the task logger uploads the file to the URL directly.
+Otherwise, the task logger uploads the file to a server, and the server uploads the contents using LogServer.
 LogServer stores the file using full name of the task as its path name.

-When a client wants log files, the client requests list of files that have a common path prefix.
+When a client wants log files, the client requests a digdag server to send list of files that have a common path prefix.
 This prefix may be full name of a task to get logs of a task, or name of a parent task to get all logs of its children.
-Digdag server gets the list of files from LogServer.
+When requested, digdag server gets the list of files from LogServer.
 LogServer must be capable to list files by prefix.

-If LogServer supports a temporary pre-signed HTTP URL to download files, LogServer returns the URL in addition to file name in the list.
+If LogServer supports a temporary pre-signed HTTP URL to download files, LogServer returns the URL in addition to file name in the list of files.
 Digdag server returns the list to a client.
-With this way, download traffic won't go throw the server.
-S3 LogServer supports this, for example.
+With this way, downloading traffic won't go throw the server.
+S3 LogServer supports pre-signed URL, for example.
 Otherwise, Digdag server returns the list without direct download URL.
-Clients will request files from the server, and the server fetches the contents using LogServer.
+Clients will request the server to send the files, and the server fetches the contents using LogServer.
 Default local filesystem LogServer doesn't support pre-signed URL, for example.

 ## Database